-High yield investments offer additional income, but remember with high returns come greater risks.
+High yield investments offer additional income, but high returns go hand in hand with greater risks.
+Too many people get caught up in the yield, as if it was free money.
+It's not.
 When you evaluate investments that appear to pay more you should approach them like Sherlock Holmes… with a healthy degree of skepticism.
 Be sure to question everything, and pay attention to the details.

 Doing your detective work means knowing how the high yield investment generates its returns, and what factors would cause those returns to go down.
-Then and only then should you consider buying it.
+You should only consider buying after you understand these factors.

 Start your search for yield with the list below.
 Just don't forget, although they may generate a significant amount of monthly income, with high yield investments, expect your principal to fluctuate, sometimes drastically.
 The reward for such risk?
 Yields which are significantly higher than safer alternatives like treasury securities.